giovgio90/travelstay-project-react/README.md

 # TravelStay Project - React

 TravelStay is a web application built with React that allows users to explore and book travel and accommodation experiences.
-This project serves as a showcase of various technologies and tools, including Bootstrap, Redux, SweetAlert, JSON Server for API development, and json-server-auth for user authentication.
+This project serves as a showcase of various technologies and tools, including Bootstrap, Redux, SweetAlert, JSON Server for API development and json-server-auth for user authentication.
 It also utilizes Swiper Slider to create interactive and engaging presentations.

 ## Features